atxwang/atxwang.github.io/aboutme.md

 title: about me
 ---

-hello! i'm alice, currently a 2nd year @ uchicago studying physics, math, and probably a whole host of other things. this website serves as a soapbox for me to waffle about topics such as:
+hello! i'm alice, currently a 2nd year @ uchicago studying physics, math, and probably a whole host of other things. this website serves as a soapbox for me to opine and waffle about topics such as:

-- quantum information science
+- pop culture and society
+- personal happenings
-- computational linguistics
+- travel
-- folk music
+- folk art, music, random other semi-niche interests
-- medieval art
-- the future (!!)

-my cv can be found [here](https://www.overleaf.com/read/vxkxvmtxsczf#c705a0).
+if needed, my cv can be found [here](https://www.overleaf.com/read/vxkxvmtxsczf#c705a0).

 ![Me](https://atxwang.github.io/assets/img/profile2.jpg)
-me at one of the movies of all time
+me and oppy